KarimK-x/SeleniumPyTestAutomation/README.md

 # SeleniumPyTestAutomation

 ## Overview
 This project demonstrates comprehensive software testing practices using Python, Selenium WebDriver, and Pytest.
-It is designed to showcase my understanding of automated UI testing, test case design, and best practices in software quality assurance.
+It is designed to showcase my understanding of automated UI testing, test case design, and best practices in real-world Agile QA workflow.
 The project is structured for clarity, maintainability, and scalability, making it suitable for real-world software testing scenarios.

 ## Features
 - **Automated UI Testing**: Uses Selenium WebDriver to automate browser interactions for login and password change functionalities.